-The course policies in this context refer to college policies regarding scholastic dishonesty, academic freedom, the use of ACC email, and so forth.
-Official wording for these policies is available and the faculty is encouraged to use this wording in course and master syllabi.
+The course policies in this context refer to college policies regarding academic integrity, rights and responsibilities, safety, the use of ACC email, and so forth.
+Suggested wording for these policies is available in the master syllabus template and the faculty is encouraged to use this wording in course and master syllabi.
 A syllabus constitutes a contract between the instructor and the student, so having such statements in the syllabus can prove critical when responding to student concerns regarding grades or other issues.

 The master syllabus for a course helps ensure consistency of curriculum, while allowing instructors the freedom to shape their individual sections within the parameters set by the department.
 In addition, they provide guidance to new faculty members teaching the course and serve as evidence for various accrediting agencies to demonstrate the consistency and quality of ACC's courses and programs.

 Note that many of the components of a syllabus are also found in Lighthouse.
 The latter, however, is a "faculty information utility" and does not contain many of the elements expected in a syllabus.
 Moreover, the master syllabus for a course does not itself contain the instructor- and section- specific information found in Lighthouse.